-If Mr. Grosskopf's employment had been terminated without cause on December 31, 2017, the estimated termination payment would have been approximately \$2,500,000, which can be broken down as follows: \$2,500,000 attributable to severance and none attributable to the Carry Plan.
+If Mr. Grosskopf's employment had been terminated without cause on December 31, 2018, the estimated termination payment would have been approximately \$2,183,545, which can be broken down as follows: \$1,500,000 attributable to severance, 683,545 attributable to the EPSP Shares that will vest on December 31, 2019 and December 31, 2020 and none attributable to the Carry Plan.
 All payments are subject to applicable statutory deductions.